Nationally, White students are 1.8 times as likely as Black students to be in an Advanced Placement class.

 It's our turn to build the education system we all deserve!

-It's our turn for justice and equity.
+It's our turn to lead and heal.

 It's our turn for being taken seriously.